SVJLucas/GraphMining/README.md

 - Machine learning with Graph Neural Networks (GNNs)

-## Assessment
+## Mini-Project
-**Mini-Project (Deliver + Presentation):** The purpose of the project is to compare traditional and ML approaches for community detection and influence maximisation problems on real datasets.
+The purpose of the project is to compare traditional and ML approaches for community detection and influence maximisation problems on real datasets.

-**Attention:** Présence obligatoire en cours.